LumoSQL/not-forking/doc/not-forking.md

 be provided as the cache hash (first column of the output of `--list-cache`) or as the URL (second column of the output of `--list-cache`)
+- `--local-mirror=DIR` specifies a directory to search for downloads; this currently only affects the `download` method (see below) but is specified as an option as it's dependent to the local system, not the configuration requesting the download; a file with the same base name as the requested download in `DIR` will be used if it exists and matches the expected checksum.
+The option can be repeated to search more than one directory.

 If neither VERSION nor COMMIT\_ID is specified, the default is the latest available version, if it can be determined, or else an error message.